 #4.
 Android OS is Open-Source

-The Android OS is open-source.
+One of the coolest facts about Android OS is that unlike Windows or Apple, the OS is open-source.
 Open source refers to the fact that the source code is available publically for individuals, who are provided the right to alter and distribute the source code.
 Many developers use the source code to add various features or customize the software in other ways.